-The shares may be registered or may be issued to the bearer and their nominal value cannot be less than one hundredth of a franc (CHF 0.01).
+The shares must be in registered form and their nominal value cannot be less than one hundredth of a franc (CHF 0.01).

 Following the 2012 OECD Financial Action Task Force (FATF) recommendations on combatting money laundering and the financing of terrorism, which have also led to changes in the Civil Code and in the Swiss Code of obligations, the owners or purchaser of shares of a Swiss joint stock company that is not quoted on the stock exchange, must announce the ownership of such shares to the company.
-In case shares are issued to the bearer, these shares are subject to immobilization, i.e. they must be deposited with the company or with an authorised financial intermediary.

-The company must also keep a register of both the shareholders of bearer and registered shares and of the respective beneficial owners (starting with a shareholding of at least 25% of the issued share capital).
+The company must keep a register of both the shareholders of the registered shares and of the respective beneficial owners (starting with a shareholding of at least 25% of the issued share capital).